CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 Valeo.

-1978 General Election Spending General election spending totals equal $153.5 million.
+1978 General Election Spending General election totals equal $153.5 million.

 1979 FECA Amendments Package of amendments to the election campaign act allows the use of